throche/project_online-library-search-engine/README.md

 from the project/src/server folder

-uvicorn main:app --reload
+`uvicorn main:app --reload`

-from the project folder
+or, from the project folder

-uvicorn src.server.main:app --reload
+`uvicorn src.server.main:app --reload`

 ## Front-end Client in Angular Typescript